barabanpan/flask-docker-postgresql/README.txt

 Create docker-compose.prod.yml, .env.prod, .env.prod.db and and two latter to .gitignore.
 For more info read JSP copybook page 21.
 Run: docker-compose -f docker-compose.prod.yml up -d --build

+5. Add production Dockerfile
+Dockerfile.prod creates new user for security reasons and also runs some other things needed for production.
+Large and complicated file:)

+6. Add Nginx
+That's a reverse proxy server.
+It's there to support static files.
+At this point it's just there and recieves requests.
+You need to add a nginx service to docker-compose.prod.yml and create nginx folder in services.
+It should contain Dockerfile and nginx.conf.